-There is also the possibility to go abroad through the Erasmus Programs of other University faculties by applying for left-over places (Restplätze).
+There is also the possibility to go abroad through the Erasmus Programs of other University faculties by applying for open places (Restplätze).
 An overview of all Erasmus Partnerships is available at the Student Portal.
 Please note that deadlines, terms, and conditions vary between the departments.
-Some partnerships only allow you to take courses in a specific discipline while on others students can study in different departments.
+Some partnerships only allow you to take courses in a specific discipline while others are open.
 For specific questions, please contact